List of Police Academy characters: Cadet/Sgt. Kyle Blankes

 Along with Copeland, he is often the comic foil for Mahoney and the other officers.
 He only appears in the first and third films.
 He and Copeland are Harris' favorites and he designated them as squad leaders.
 It was implied that Blankes was also intimidated by Hightower and is seen walking away whistling as the more fearful Copeland got inside the squad car.
-Just like Proctor, he was Harris and Mauser spies and want to make sure they do whatever it takes to get rid of Lassard's men off the force and dis-credit them.
+Just like Proctor, he was Harris and Mauser spies and want to make sure they do whatever it takes to get rid of Lassard's men off the force and discredit them.
 Like Copeland, Blankes was tricked into going to the Blue Oyster Bar by Mahoney in order to keep them away from the party at the beach.
-He would wind up there a 2nd time by accident when he and Copeland were trying to avoid rioters after a dangerous thug stole their revolvers.
+He would wind up there a second time by accident when he and Copeland were trying to avoid rioters after a dangerous thug stole their revolvers.
 Blankes and Copeland willingly helped Mauser to humiliate Lassard's academy as an attempt at revenge because they graduated at the bottom of their class.
 One of their schemes was to embarrass Hooks, who was on duty as dispatcher, to sabotage her GPS by turning it into a game of Paperboy.
 However, Hooks was no fool and she caught on to their scheme quickly.
 Unbeknownst to them, she and Cadet Fackler were using secret coded words to help Mahoney and the others get to the Governor before Mauser did.
 Realizing too late she pretended to be fooled, both Blankes and Copeland were knocked out with one double-punch by Hooks.